Meet the Shortline Safety Institute Team

 Randy Matson, Safety Culture Assessor

 Prior to joining the Short Line Safety Institute, Randy was employed by OmniTrax as the General Manager for NKC Railway from 2009 to 2016.
-Under his leadership and up to his retirement in 2016 NKC Railway recorded 4.75 years of an injury free workplace and 3.75 years without an FRA reportable derailment.
-He was named the safety person of the year for all of OmniTrax in 2013.
-Prior to his stint at NCK Railway, Randy served in a variety of operations roles at other OmniTrax companies. .
+Under his leadership and up to his retirement in 2016, NKC Railway experienced its best ever safety record in its twenty-one years of operation.
+He was named the Safety Person of the Year for all of OmniTrax in 2013.
+Prior to his term as General Manager, Randy served as Chief Mechanical Officer and Superintendent of Operations for NKC.
 Randy began his railroad career in 1977 with the Union Pacific as an electrician in the mechanical department and worked supervising crews in the proper maintenance and repairs of the locomotive fleet.
 Randy carries his belief in safety home to his children and grandchildren by insisting on personal protective equipment and job safety briefings prior to any task beginning.

 Robert Lee, Safety Culture Assessor